ultrabug/py3status/py3status/modules/README.md

                              - upload_user: your ssh user

                          @author Amaury Brisou <py3status AT puzzledge.org>
                          ---
+  selinux                Display the current selinux state.

+                         This module displays the current state of selinux on your machine: Enforcing (good), Permissive (bad), or Disabled (bad).

+                         Configuration parameters:
+                             - cache_timeout : how often we refresh this module in seconds (10s default)
+                             - format : see placeholders below, default is 'selinux: {state}'

+                         Format of status string placeholders:
+                             {state} - the current selinux state

+                         Requires:
+                             - libselinux-python
+                             - libselinux-python3 (optional for python3 support)

+                         @author bstinsonmhk
+                         @license BSD
+                         ---
   spaceapi               Display if your favorite hackerspace is open or not.